jundalisay/spblist/content/en/research/mohammad/quran/sura-017a.md

 <!--
 21. See how We have favored some of them over others; yet the Hereafter is greater in ranks, and greater in favors.

-22. Do not set up another god with Allah, lest you become condemned and damned. -->
+22. Do not set up another god with Enki, lest you become condemned and damned. -->

 23. Your Lord has commanded that you:
 - worship none but Him